You are here

 The province’s public health orders are examples.
 These include an order prohibiting gatherings of more than 50 people, and an order requiring restaurants and pubs to take measures to physically distance groups of patrons.
-The latter order spells out how establishments must keep two metres between groups of patrons and get contact information for one member of every group (among other measures).
+The latter order spells out how establishments must keep two metres between groups of patrons and take other steps to keep patrons safe.

-One rule has more severe penalties if you don’t follow it.
-If you’ve just returned to Canada from abroad, you must isolate or quarantine, depending on if you have symptoms.
+Another rule that has severe penalties if you don’t follow it: if you’ve just returned to Canada from abroad, you must isolate or quarantine, depending on if you have symptoms.
 (The federal government website explains the difference.)
 You can be fined or jailed for failing to follow this order.

 Is the courthouse open?
 If I have a case coming up, will it be postponed?